 The alternative to subscribing to plan definition updates is a polling process, where a Care Plan Contributor would periodically query for a PlanDefinition resource history and determine that a Retrieve Plan Definition was necessary.

+X.2.3 Apply Activity Definition Operation

+Support for this Apply Activity Definition Operation means that the optional Apply Activity Definition Operation [PCC-Y7] and the required Update Care Plan are both supported.
+The Apply Activity Definition Operation option supports the generation of request or task resources as part of the care planning process.
+Request resources as defined by FHIR are “resources that represent a specific proposal, plan and/or order for some sort of action or service”.
+Request resources associated with the CarePlan.activity.reference are Appointment, CommunicationRequest, DeviceRequest, MedicationRequest, NutritionOrder, Task, ProcedureRequest, ReferralRequest , VisionPrescription, RequestGroup.

 X.3 DCP Required Actor Groupings

 Table X.3-1: DCP - Required Actor Groupings